• Skip to primary navigation

 This recipe is simply my favorite way of using my super easy overnight focaccia dough to make a thick, slab-style pizza.
 I tweaked the base recipe a bit to work better as a pizza, but if you've made that recipe, you can make this one too!

-Looking for another thick crust pan pizza recipe?
+Looking for another great thick crust pan pizza recipe?
 Try my chicken marsala pizza which bakes in a round cast iron pan!

 📖 Notes from Recipe Testing